{{ summary.heading }}

 Is a higher horsepower pump always better?

-When should I use the drainage area estimate?
+When should I use Drainage area estimate?

-Why is my candidate pump marked short?
+Why is my candidate pump marked Short?

 Glossary: